UNICSUL-college-study-group/easy_hotel_doc_cSharp/README.md

 ---
 ___

-O easy_room_doc is a repository that contains information about the planning and implementation of the easy_room project.
+O easy_hotel_doc is a repository that contains information about the planning and implementation of the easy_hotel project.
 It connects thousands of hotels to people looking for accommodation, simply, quickly and no cost.